How To Get Legal Help If Cheated By A Developer?

 A criminal case can be filed even if there have not been any actual damages, where actions intended to cheat a buyer was taken by the offending party.

 Civil court: According to the Supreme Court, buyers are well within their rights to approach the civil court in case a developer breaches a contract.
 However, actual damages must have been occurred for the victim to be able to file a civil suit unlike in a criminal case.
-In a civil suit, the responsibility to prove the offense lies with the victim.
+In a civil suit, the responsibility to prove the offence lies with the victim.

 Higher courts: The buyer can move the HC and the SC in case they are not satisfied with the verdicts of the lower courts.